-Football: Manchester City accused by Premier League of alleged financial breaches
+Football: Manchester City charged by Premier League over alleged breaches of financial rules

 The alleged breaches span a period from the 2009/10 season to the 2017/18 campaign.

+City were banned from UEFA competitions in February 2020 for two years by European football’s governing body for “serious financial fair-play breaches” but the sanction was overturned by the Court of Arbitration for Sport in July of the same year.

-The defending champions are alleged to have breached league rules requiring provision “in utmost good faith” of “accurate financial information that gives a true and fair view of the club’s financial position”.
+The defending Premier League champions are alleged to have breached league rules requiring provision “in utmost good faith” of “accurate financial information that gives a true and fair view of the club’s financial position”.

 The Premier League said the accurate financial information required related to “revenue (including sponsorship revenue), its related parties and its operating costs”.

-The second set of breaches listed refers to alleged breaking of rules “requiring a member club to include full details of manager remuneration in its relevant contracts with its manager” related to seasons 2009/10 to 2012/13 inclusive
+The second set of breaches listed refers to alleged breaking of rules “requiring a member club to include full details of manager remuneration in its relevant contracts with its manager” related to seasons 2009/10 to 2012/13 inclusive.

 The club’s manager between December 2009 and May 2013 was current Italy boss Roberto Mancini.